wp-plugins/testimonial-rotator/readme.txt

 6. Testimonial widget also included and uses just the excerpt to display the best part of the testimonial

 == Changelog ==
+= 1.1.2 =
+* Testimonial widget using jQuery ready function instead of window.onload

+= 1.1.1 =
+* Can't remember, forgot to put this one in (not cool of me, I know)

 = 1.1 =
 * Small fix to make the testimonial widget fit it's container